Construction Procurement Handbook

 Procurement Principles

-3.1 The award of public contracts must comply with the principles of the Treaty on the Functioning of the European Union (TFEU).
-These include the principles of equal treatment, non-discrimination, mutual recognition, proportionality and transparency.
+3.1 The award of public contracts must comply with the principles of procurement set out in regulation 19 of the 2015 Regs.
+These include the principles of equal treatment and non-discrimination,.
 Procurement policy and legislation aims to underpin adherence to these principles as well as supporting the delivery of value for money when awarding public contracts.
-The Scottish Model of Procurement promotes value for money as being an appropriate balance between cost or price, quality and sustainability and is at the heart of all public procurements conducted in Scotland.
+The Scottish Government Outcomes for Procurement sets out that, through our sustainable procurement duty, we must buy in a way which is:

 Procurement Thresholds